I Should Have Never Gone Ziplining

 "I Should Have Never Gone Ziplining" is the sixth episode of the sixteenth season of the American animated sitcom South Park, and the 229th episode overall.
-It was aired on Comedy Central in the United States on April 18, 2012 and is rated TV-MA L. The episode, which parodies reality shows such as Animal Planet's I Shouldn't Be Alive, depicts the four main characters on a trip to Colorado Mountains, where their attempts at ziplining, are met with unexpected turns.
+It was aired on Comedy Central in the United States on April 18, 2012 and is rated TV-MA L. The episode, which parodies reality shows such as Animal Planet's I Shouldn't Be Alive, depicts the four main characters on a trip to Colorado Mountains, where their attempts at ziplining are met with unexpected turns.
 The episode is narrated by Eric Meyers, who also provides the narration for I Shouldn't Be Alive.

 Plot

-As Kenny, Stan, Kyle, and Eric Cartman try to decide what to do on the last day of spring break, they suddenly find themselves in a unanimous agreement over a plan to try ziplining for the first time.
+As Kenny, Stan, Kyle, and Cartman try to decide what to do on the last day of spring break, they suddenly find themselves in a unanimous agreement over a plan to try ziplining for the first time.
 However, the activity proves tedious, with a lot of safety briefings, small talk and very long waiting and traveling times.
-The boys decide to leave after the first descent, after which they find the ziplining experience not too exciting; however, they are horrified after the tour guide tells them that there are 16 more ziplines on the tour.
+The boys decide to leave after the first descent, after which they find the ziplining experience boring; however, they are horrified after the tour guide tells them that there are 16 more ziplines on the tour.

 Things get worse when Cartman, loaded with fast food from the previous night as well as sugar and caffeine from drinking excessive amounts of Mountain Dew, constantly farts; instead of stopping, he goes on to drink "Double Dew" which has twice the caffeine and sugar of Mountain Dew.
 After being further delayed by a free lunch of wet sandwiches, the boys use twigs to form the word "HELP" on the ground and wait.
 Cartman gets a diarrhea attack and tries to find a restroom; Kyle tries to persuade him to use the forest as a restroom, but Cartman claims the diarrhea would attract beavers.
+They both then get into an argument after Cartman blames Kyle for the ziplining idea, which Kyle denies and blames him in return.
+Stan, however, reveals in one of the interview scenes that excessively occur throughout, that he was the one who suggested the plan for them to go ziplining, although he was reluctant to tell his friends.
 Stan walks over to one of the employees to tell them that one of his friends has herpes as an excuse to leave the group, so, despite their enthusiasm with ziplining, the employee points to a nearby horse stable, and the boys eagerly head towards it.
 However, it turns out that the horses are used for a tour group as well and cannot go faster than four miles per hour.
-While the tour group stops for lunch, Kyle lies on a rock, weak with boredom (annoyed by the fact that tourists keep saying "to make a long story short" but is actually making it long).
+While the tour group stops for lunch, Kyle lies on a rock, weak with boredom (annoyed by the fact that tourists keep saying "to make a long story short" but are actually making it long).
 Stan notices a marina nearby, and so they decide to get a boat to try and escape.
 A viewer discretion warning appears, flashing to a live action sequence.